yongari38/yongari38.github.io/_pages/about.md

 I am a passionate and enthusiactic person, I work well both as a team and on my own.
 I love to engage technical audiences to influence them with my research.
 I express empathy to Microsoft’s slogan, *“to empower every person and every organization on the planet to achieve more”*, since I belive the essence of engineering is to enfluence everyday lives of various people.<br>
 <br>
 I am currently in my final year of B.S. in Computer Science and Engineering at Korea University.
 I have been working as a research intern at Information System Security Lab since 2019.
-My research interests include system security, microarchitectural attacks, side-channel attacks, and safe AI.
+My research interests include cloud security, system security, microarchitectural attacks, side-channel attacks, and safe AI.
 <br>
 <br><br>